scuzzydude/asimov/asimov.md

 It doesn't end there.
 You drove your car to the grocery, which required energy.
 Most of your ingredients -- even the produce -- are packaged with material that took energy to produce and immediately become a waste burden as soon as you got home and unpackaged the food.

 Now compare that to a pot of soup at a restaurant kitchen.
-You make a much bigger pot from ingredients that come in much bigger sizes along with all the other food in a big truck.
+You make a much bigger pot from ingredients that come in bigger sizes along with all the other food in a big truck.
 You cook it once and keep it warm as it is served.
 When it looks like you're about to run out, you cook another one.
 The reheating cost goes away, and the cooking cost is lower because you're cooking more at once.
 There is some packaging waste, but it's lower in proportion to the total bowls served.
 You wash dishes with a commercial dishwasher, using water heated by a large efficient water heater, and any leftovers are refrigerated in more efficient cooler that the one you have at home.

 The genius economy version of a restaurant is a Scoot of Kitchen (SOK).
 A SOK is an enterprise that serves food to its scootage at a sustainable tradeoff.
 How this is governed and operated can be varied.
 A SOK could serve a variety of meals, or a specific specialty.